Treating (and Minimizing) Scars

 There's an easy-to-follow plan to minimize scarring.
-Although there's a lot of anecdotal information about specific ingredients (such as aloe and vitamin E) to reduce scars, most of it is not supported by research and it may be just a waste of time, time during which you could have used more effective remedies instead.
+Although there's a lot of anecdotal information about specific ingredients (such as aloe and vitamin E) to reduce scars, most of it is not supported by research.
+In fact, using vitamin E on scars may be just a waste of time, time during which you could have used more effective remedies instead.
 Here's how to care for a wound to minimize scar formation:

 - Don't soak the wounded area in water or get it wet for extended periods; doing so breaks down the scab and impairs the formation of new skin below.